Introduction and Background

 Drone and Missile Types

 Below is a table of information covering frequently used RFAF-operated Precision Guided Munition (PGM) types observed or reportedly planned for use in Ukraine.
-Information quoted is from open source
+Information quoted is from open source5,6, and may not be an accurate representation of true capability.

 The Lancet and Zala KUB are both tactical systems, predominantly deployed at short ranges in direct support of ground manoeuvre/operations, to attack point targets such as artillery systems and armoured personnel carriers.
 It is likely that there is a low usage level of LMs at the tactical level by the RFAF as there is very little reporting or imagery of Zala KUB and Lancet drone use.
 Additionally, they have not garnered the same level of international attention due to their use against military targets on the front line (and immediate rear).
 It is a realistic possibility that international sanctions (as well as the significant levels of corruption and malpractice in the Russian armament industry) have slowed/delayed the production of large numbers of these indigenous Russian UAS, and their relatively new design and introduction is a possible explanation for their limited recorded use to date.